pytorch/tutorials/prototype_source/lite_interpreter.rst

 Introduction
 ------------

-This tutorial introduces the steps to use lite interpreter on iOS and Android.
+This tutorial introduces the steps to use mobile interpreter on iOS and Android.
 We'll be using the ImageSegmentation demo app as an example.
-Comparing to prototype stage, lite interpreter now is default in Android/iOS build, and can be used directly with Maven (Android) and Cocoapods (iOS).
+Comparing to prototype stage, the prebuilt mobile interpreter now is available in Android/iOS release, and can be used directly with Maven (Android) and Cocoapods (iOS).

-.. note:: If you see error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, please regenerate model by running: `module._save_for_lite_interpreter(${model_path})`.
+.. note:: If you see error message: `PytorchStreamReader failed locating file bytecode.pkl: file not found ()`, likely you are using a torch script model with full jit interpreter.
+Please regenerate model by running: `module._save_for_lite_interpreter(${model_path})`.

    - If `bytecode.pkl` is missing, likely the model is generated with the api: `module.save(${model_psth})`.
-   - It includes this bullet list.
+   - The api `_load_for_lite_interpreter(${model_psth}) can be helpful to validate model with mobile interpreter.

 Android
 -------------------
 Get ImageSegmentation demo app in Android: https://github.com/pytorch/android-demo-app/tree/master/ImageSegmentation

-1. **Prepare model**: Prepare the lite interpreter version of model by run the script below to generate the scripted model `deeplabv3_scripted.pt` and `deeplabv3_scripted.ptl`
+1. **Prepare model**: Prepare the mobile interpreter version of model by run the script below to generate the scripted model `deeplabv3_scripted.pt` and `deeplabv3_scripted.ptl`

 .. code:: python